4 Skills for Publication-Ready Research

 7.4 Why this matters for skills

 Many of the skills in this tutorial produce outputs that depend on project conventions — which plotting theme to use, where to save files, how to name variables.
-Without MEMORY.md, a skill might generate correct code that uses the wrong conventions for your project.
-With it, Claude applies your accumulated corrections every time, so skills produce output that actually fits your workflow.
+Auto-memory ensures Claude applies your accumulated corrections every time, so skills produce output that fits your workflow without you repeating the same instructions.

 8 What This Tutorial Covers